rlugojr/linkurious-enterprise-manual/search/syntax.md

 ## The advanced search syntax

 Linkurious Enterprise uses Elastic.
-You can thus use the Elastic syntax datailed in the [Eastic query_string documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).
+You can thus use the Elastic syntax datailed in the [Elastic query_string documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).

 Symply type the following commands in the Linkurious Enterprise search bar.